-Tim Craven was raised in Stoke-on-Trent.
-He has an MFA from Syracuse University and completed his PhD thesis at the University of Edinburgh on the characterisation of mental illness in confessional poetry.
-His poems have recently appeared in The Scotsman, The London Magazine, The Manchester Review and the SPL's Best Scottish Poems 2019.
+Tim Craven was raised in Stoke-on-Trent and lives in Edinburgh.
+He has an MFA from Syracuse University and a PhD from the University of Edinburgh, which explored the characterisation of mental illness in Confessional poetry.
+His poems have appeared in The Scotsman, The London Magazine, The Poetry Review, The Rialto and the SPL's Best Scottish Poems anthology.
 His pamphlet, Lake Effect, is published by Tapsalteerie.

 You can find him on Twitter(this will open in a new window), Instagram(this will open in a new window) or his website(this will open in a new window).

 My job is to pick; I am a picker.

 to the ringer at the register

 who checks the consignment